rinaldus/mail-notifier/README.md

+# Migration

+This repository is now read only, I won't update it anymore.
+Actual repository is here: https://git.rinaldus.ru/Rinaldus/mail-notifier

 ## About

 This is Light weight mail notifier written in PyQt5.
 It checks your mailbox periodically and notify you if you have new mail.